WOMD-Reasoning: A Large-Scale Dataset for Interaction Reasoning in Driving: Introduction

-Therefore, we build \alias, a large-scale language Q\&A dataset based on WOMD~\cite{WOMD}, with a focus on interaction descriptions and reasoning.
-To incorporate interactions induced by traffic rules and human intentions, we build an automated data curation pipeline based on prompting ChatGPT \cite{brown2020language,openai2024gpt4} with a set of well-designed prompts.
-Together with a rule-based translator to convert motion data into language, we create an automated pipeline for generating the language dataset, achieving an overall accuracy rate of over 90\%.
-We then manually verify and correct a subset to provide a high-quality set suitable for supervised fine-tuning (SFT) with LLMs.
-To the best of our knowledge, \alias is the currently largest real-world language dataset for driving.
+For the sake of interaction descriptions and reasoning, this work introduces \alias dataset, a large-scale multi-modal dataset centered on language Q\&As based on WOMD~\cite{WOMD}.
+To incorporate interactions induced by traffic rules and human intentions, we build an automated data curation pipeline by prompting ChatGPT \cite{brown2020language,openai2024gpt4} with a set of well-designed prompts.
+Together with a rule-based translator to convert initial motion data into language, we create an automated pipeline to generate the language dataset and achieve an approximate accuracy rate of \~90\%. \alias dataset covers interactions induced by traffic rules and human intentions with 409k Q\&As, like those shown in Figure~\ref{fig:dataset_example_interaction}.
+As indicated in Table~\ref{tab:compare}, \alias contains the highest number of total Q\&As and interaction-specific Q\&As, supporting a wide range of applications, including scene description, prediction and planning.
+Figure~\ref{fig:vocab_stat} further demonstrates its uniqueness of interaction descriptions in \alias with vocabulary statistics.
+In addition to comprehensive and in-depth interactions, \alias is also the largest language dataset for real-world driving data, to the best of our knowledge and by its publication.
+Additionally, to facilitate multi-modal driving-related tasks like training end-to-end driving models, in addition to the LiDAR~\cite{chen2024womdlidarrawsensordataset} info provided by Waymo, we render both the corresponding bird's eye view and front view videos of covered driving scenarios by the MetaDrive simulator~\cite{li2022metadrive}, which are attached to the dataset.